Paying off student debt is no small feat, but there are steps you can take to simplify the process.

 Even if you have every intention to make your payments diligently and on time, it can be easy to overlook a bill when you’re juggling several loans from different servicers.
 Consolidating or refinancing your loans so you only have to make one payment could make the task easier.

 If you refinance private student loans, you may be able to secure a lower interest rate, which can lead to monthly and long-term savings.
-But be aware that using a Direct Consolidation Loan for your federal student loans is more about convenience than savings.
+You may have the option to refinance federal student loans with a private lender, but keep in mind that there are potential downsides, such as giving up the benefits and protections that federal loans provide.
+Also, be aware that using a Direct Consolidation Loan for your federal student loans is more about convenience than savings.
 By taking the average of your federal loans’ interest rates, this consolidation loan can lower your monthly payments but extend them over a longer period of time.
 Therefore, you probably won’t see long-term savings unless you pay off the loan early.

 Another way to avoid missing or making late payments is to set up auto-pay.
 Many loan servicers allow you to opt into automatic deposits.
 Alternatively, you can set up automatic bill pay through your bank or credit union.